What is ownCloud?

 Have you ever used an online collaboration tool or shared files with a co-worker, family member, or friend?
 You might have used email to send those files, or an online editor to work on a spreadsheet or text document at the same time.

-But have you considered the security behind these platforms?
+But have you considered the security behind these dedicated server platforms?
 Who is safeguarding your data, and who else might have access to it?
 How can you be certain that content is properly encrypted so that only the intended recipients see it, away from the prying eyes of disgruntled employees, rogue agents, third party data miners, or government agencies?
 Many people want a certain level of control over exactly who is able to see their sensitive data, and this is where ownCloud comes into play.

 OwnCloud is an open-source self-hosted cloud storage, file sharing, and collaboration tool.
 It is installed on a server and can store encrypted or unencrypted data on the server itself, or a number of other pre-existing storage locations such as Amazon S3, an FTP repository, or network file system.